isralennon/MSAAI521/deliverables/Paper.md

 Finally we consolidated nuScenes' 23 categories into 4 classes: cars (Class 0), trucks/buses (Class 1), pedestrians (Class 2), and cyclists (Class 3).
 This reduced class imbalance and focused on key autonomous driving objects.

-As shown in Figure 4, the preprocessed images (center) show the point cloud data converted to BEV perspective and annotations are correctly positioned around the ego vehicle.
+As shown in Figure 4, the preprocessed images (center) show the point cloud data converted to BEV perspective and annotations correctly positioned around the ego vehicle.

+**Figure 4**
+*Preprocessed Images with Annotations and corresponding camera images*
 ![](Resources/BEV.png)

-Figure 4: Preprocessed images with annotations and corresponding camera images.